-Health claims must be filed with the Administration Office or designated claim processor (Aetna for provider-filed medical claims for non-Medicare Retirees, the Administration Office for provider-filed medical claims for Medicare Retirees, and Caremark for prescription drug claims) as soon as possible, however all claims must be submitted to the Administration Office designated claim processor (Aetna for provider-filed medical claims for non-Medicare Retirees, the Administration Office for provider-filed medical claims for non-Medicare Retirees, the Administration Office for provider-filed medical claims for Medicare Retirees, and Caremark for prescription drug claims) within one year following the date expenses are incurred.
+Health claims must be filed with the Administration Office or designated claim processor (Aetna for provider-filed medical claims for non-Medicare Retirees, the Administration Office for provider-filed medical claims for Medicare Retirees, and Caremark for prescription drug claims) as soon as possible, however all claims must be submitted to the Administration Office designated claim processor (Aetna for provider-filed medical claims for non-Medicare Retirees, the Administration Office for provider-filed medical claims for Medicare Retirees,, and Caremark for prescription drug claims) within one year following the date expenses are incurred.
 No claim will be considered for payment if it is submitted more than one year after the service is rendered.